-The Fulbright U.S. Student Program Tutorials offer a "Fulbright 101" -- providing basic information about the program, applicant qualifications and application components.
-Each tutorial focuses on a portion of the greater Fulbright U.S. Student Program in 10-15 minute videos.
-Accessible 24/7, these tutorials help applicants begin the process of determining which Fulbright U.S. Student Program offering is right for them, and beginning the application process.
+The Fulbright U.S. Student Program Tutorials offer a "Fulbright 101" -- providing basic information about the program, applicant qualifications, and application components.
+Each tutorial focuses on a portion of the greater Fulbright U.S. Student Program.
+Accessible 24/7, these tutorials help applicants begin the process of determining which Fulbright U.S. Student Program offering is right for them and beginning the application process.

 Tutorial 1: General Overview Of the Fulbright U.S. Student Program

 This tutorial discusses the Fulbright U.S. Student Program, how it fits within the larger Fulbright constellation of programs, eligibility, award types, funding and other benefits, application components, selection, and general next steps.

 This tutorial provides an overview of the Fulbright U.S. Student Program Study/Research grants - the academic award opportunity where a candidate designs a research or graduate degree enrollment proposal for a specific country.

 This tutorial provides an overview of the Fulbright U.S. Student Program Arts grants - the artistic award opportunity where a candidate designs a practicing or preforming arts proposal for a specific country.
 This tutorial details application and grant components unique to Arts candidates applying within the study/research category.

 Tutorial 4: The English Teaching Assistant Program (ETA)

 This tutorial provides an overview of the Fulbright U.S Student Program English Teaching Assistant (ETA) award programs, which place grantees in schools overseas to supplement English language instruction and to provide a fluent speaker presence in the classrooms.